TaraTritt/dapp-starter/README.md

 node deploy.js
 ```

 * Make sure to save the address where contract the contract is deployed.
 This should be logged to the console as "Contract deployed to `<Contract Address>`".
-You can save it to the ADDRESS file under the root directory
+This message is also automatically written to the [ADDRESS](https://github.com/TaraTritt/dapp-starter/blob/master/ADDRESS) file under the root directory
 * You can view your deployed contract using [Rinkeby - Etherscan for Rinkeby](https://rinkeby.etherscan.io/).
 Just paste your contract's address into the search.
 There should be one transaction present for the contract creation
 * If you want to deploy more than one contract, just modify deploy.js again following the instructions in the previous step and rerun the command below